Make a Donation!

 Priest 1, Scrooge's Father, Old Joe, Bob Cratchit, Ensemble – Steve Cobert

-Ignorance, Ebeneezer Scrooge, Frank Fezziwig, Neville, Ensemble – Paul Cribdon
+Ignorance, Ebeneezer Scrooge, Frank Fezziwig, Neville, Turkey – Paul Cribdon

-Want, Young Fan, Sid Fezziwig, Ghost of Christmas Future, Ensemble – Kelly Davidson
+Want, Young Fan, Sid Fezziwig, Poll – Kelly Davidson

 Catherine Fezziwig, Ann Cratchit, Ensemble – Sally Greenmont

-Frederica, Frou Frou, Ghost of Christmas Past, Ensemble – Rowan McDonnell
+Frederica, Frou Frou, Ghost of Christmas Past – Rowan McDonnell

 Priest 2, William Dorset, Ensemble – Andrew Sharpe

-Mr Bullaby, Old Fezziwig, Jacob Marley, Topper, Bill Bullaby, Ghost of Christmas Present, Ensemble – Dean Sheridan
+Mr Bullaby, Old Fezziwig, Jacob Marley, Topper, Bill Bullaby, Ghost of Christmas Present – Dean Sheridan

 Mrs Dilber, Ensemble – Emma Whewell